BitcoinQnA/Bitcoiner.Guide/sparrow.md

 </p>

 > If connection is unsuccessful try changing the top right box to `50002` and toggling `Use SSL` to on.

+For those with an Umbrel node, you can follow this guide by [Athena Alpha](https://www.athena-alpha.com/connect-sparrow-wallet-to-umbrel/) that outlines how to connect Sparrow to your own Umbrel node using the Electrs app.
+They also have a guide showing how to [connect Sparrow to Bitcoin Core](https://www.athena-alpha.com/connect-sparrow-wallet-to-bitcoin-core/) as well.

 ## Importing your Coldcard
 The following assumes that you have already initiated your Coldcard.
 If you have yet to do so, you can follow [this](/coldcard) guide.